 This is also a result of individualistic philosophy.
 While Europeans focus more on group welfare, Americans tend to pay more attention to their own welfare.

 Time vs. politeness

 Although time is simply an idea- an intellectual concept- people talk about time as it were a commodity.
-People see time as something that can be spend, used wisely, or wasted.
-Many in the US not only speak of time as something tangible but, more importantly, they believe it is a scarce.
+People see time as something that can be spent, used wisely, or wasted.
+Many in the US not only speak of time as something tangible but, more importantly, they believe it is scarce.
 It is considered both valuable and limited resource.

 For people whose concept of time is that it is abundant and on-going, this demand for strict adherence can be frustrating.
 One asks what is the difference in a few minutes or why are these people so upset.
-This also means that an unexpected visitor or neighbor won’t be received, conversation won’t run on for a few extra minutes and arriving on a meeting couple of minutes earlier is fundamental.
+This also means that an unexpected visitor or neighbor won’t be received, a conversation won’t run on for a few extra minutes and arriving on a meeting couple of minutes earlier is fundamental.

 The decision to study in the US is an important one, requiring both commitment and purpose.
 The educational opportunities and life-enhancing experiences will be tremendous, but it is not easy for anyone to leave family and friends to undertake such a challenge.